xzhnshng/Microservice-Flask-API/README.md

 ## Project Overview

-- This project is a Microservice Flask api
+- This project is a Microservice Flask API

-  - The api listen on port 5000
+  - The API listens on port 5000

-  - once a GET reqeust to port 5000, the request will get a responce from home page with responce data "Hi there!"
+  - Once a GET request to port 5000 is received, this request will get a response on home page with response data "Hi there!"